Webull Options Trading Levels

 Notable Trading Tools for the Active Trader

-PnL graph – The PnL graph shows a visual of the expected value of a position based on changes in the stock price, time, and other factors.
-With the graph, traders can easily see when a strategy might be profitable or losing money.
+PnL graph – The PnL graph shows a visual representation of the expected value of a position relative to changes in the value of the underlying asset, time decay, and other factors.
+With this graph, traders can quickly see when a specific strategy will either profit or lose.

-Option Contract Charting – Besides great charting on the Webull platform, there is another feature many options traders like.
-By clicking ‘Percent Change’ in the options chain, the options trading layout will show the chart for that options contract.
-You can do this manually at any time, and the “quick view” gives valuable insights for each contract and spread in the chain.
-This can help traders find better entry and exit points for their trades.
+Option Contract Charting – In addition to the great charting Webull offers, there's another useful feature many options traders use on the desktop platform.
+By clicking “Percent Change” in the options chain, you can display the chart for the specific option contract.
+This “quick view” helps traders find better entry and exit points for their trades.

 Fees and Commissions

-Another big reason traders might want to use Webull is that there are no trading fees for buying and selling options, and there are no fees for exercising or assignment.
-This is rare in the options world, since most brokers charge at least $1 per contract, per side.
+Another reason to choose Webull for options trading is that there are no fees for buying or selling options, and no fees for exercise or assignment.
+This is rare in the options market, where most brokers charge at least $1 per contract on each side of the trade.

 Pros and Cons